keschat/sysadmin/mail/postfix.md

     user without domain.
 Postfix will append $myorigin if append_at_myorigin set yes
 </pre>

+> Why do we need /etc/aliases when having the email inside virtual aliases map seems to override it?

+As you can see above, alias_maps(/etc/aliases) has some additional features (beside forwarding) like piping to command.
+In contrast with virtual_alias_maps that just forwards emails.

+> What is the purpose of having these 2 separate aliases mapping and when do we decide when to use what?

+The alias_maps drawback is that you cannot differentiate if the original recipient has root@example.com or root@example.net.
+Both will be mapped to root entry in alias_maps.
+In other words, you can define different forwarding address with virtual_alias_maps.

 ## Postfix rewrite mail address ONLY for outgoing/sending e-mail

 - https://www.claudiokuenzler.com/blog/164/postfix-rewrite-change-mail-address-for-outgoing-sending-mails